 5. Frequent Bouts Of Cold And Flu

 Often, people who are embarking upon a heart attack suffer from cold, cough, and flu very often.
-Most people tend to overlook such signs as they mistake them for
+Most people tend to overlook such signs as they mistake them for the after effect of climate change or viral infections.
+It’s very difficult to link such symptoms with a weak heart, but it’s better if you get yourself checked if you keep getting frequent bouts of cold, cough, or flu.

 6. Overwhelming Fatigue